SublimeText/PowershellUtils/README.rst

 Using the intrinsic commands
 ----------------------------

-The following commands have a special meaning for this pluginintrinsic:
+The following commands have a special meaning for this plugin:

     ``!mkh``
         Saves the session's history of commands to a file.